Well on Your Way - A Canadian’s Guide to Healthy Travel Abroad

 However, health risks can increase depending on the activities you engage in at the ship’s ports of call.
-Once ashore, you have to follow precautions about what you eat and drink.
+Once ashore, take precautions about what you eat and drink.
 The safest option is to take the land excursions offered by your ship.
 Otherwise, if problems occur and you end up in hospital, the cruise ship won’t necessarily take care of you and may even leave without you.

 Seasickness or motion sickness affects some cruise passengers.
 Your health care provider or travel health clinic can discuss options to reduce the symptoms.

-Outbreaks of communicable diseases, such as influenza or viral gastrointestinal illness (diarrhea and vomiting), have occurred on cruise ships due to the close contact among passengers.
-Vaccination is the best form of protection against influenza.
-Another important thing you can do to protect yourself from communicable disease, whether aboard ship or ashore, is to wash your hands well and frequently.
+Outbreaks of infectious diseases, such as the flu or gastrointestinal illnesses with diarrhea and vomiting, can occur on cruise ships due to the close contact among passengers.
+Vaccination is the best form of protection against the flu.
+Another important way to protect yourself from getting sick or spreading germs, whether aboard ship or ashore, is to wash your hands well and frequently.

-See the Consular Services publication Advice for cruise travellers for additional tips to ensure your well-being during a cruise.
+See the safe-travel publication Advice for cruise travellers for additional tips to ensure your well-being during a cruise.

 Working in a foreign environment, often under time constraints, can make for a stress-filled stay, putting you at greater risk for illness.
-If you travel frequently, it’s wise to arrange for regular medical checkups and a pre-travel health assessment before your next assignment.
-If you intend to take a side trip, ensure that your pre-travel assessment takes this into consideration.
+If you travel frequently, it’s wise to arrange for regular medical check-ups and a pre-travel health assessment before your next assignment.
+If you intend to take a side trip, make sure that your pre-travel health assessment takes this into consideration.

 Mental health and travel

 International travel can suddenly uproot you from familiar surroundings, which can lead to mental and physical stress.
 Travel can also intensify pre-existing psychiatric conditions or provoke psychological crises because of feelings of uncertainty or anxiety about unfamiliar places.
-As well, unpleasant or frightening experiences can be more difficult to cope with while travelling because you’re removed from your usual support systems.
+Unpleasant or frightening experiences can also be more difficult to cope with while travelling because you’re removed from your usual support systems.

 Many international travellers experience some degree of culture shock, the psychological stress experienced when adapting to a new culture or when re-entering your own culture after a prolonged absence.
 Travellers who are dealing with mental health issues before departure may be more prone to this type of stress, so learning to recognize its signs is important.

-If you’re travelling over a long period, your health concerns will be a bit different from those of the short-term traveller.
+If you’re travelling over a long period, your health risks will be different from those of the short-term traveller.
 You’ll be more exposed to potential disease risks and you may have to take preventive medication, such as anti-malarial drugs, for a longer time.
-You’ll need to learn how to shop for and prepare food safely in your new location, and you may need access to health care services for yourself and other family members.
+You’ll need to learn how to shop for and prepare food safely in your new location and you may need access to health care services for yourself and other family members.

-A pre-departure health assessment will document all issues that might affect the health of each family member.
-This assessment could include checkups with the optometrist and dentist, as well as a psychological assessment to help you prepare for a new culture or a new job.
+A pre-travel health assessment will document all issues that might affect the health of each family member.
+This assessment could include check-ups with the optometrist and dentist, as well as a psychological assessment to help you prepare for a new culture or job.

-You’ll need adequate medical coverage that includes health and dental care for the length of your foreign stay.
+You’ll need adequate medical coverage that includes health and dental care for the length of your stay abroad and that provides full coverage if you’re away from Canada long enough to become ineligible for a provincial or territorial plan.
 You may also want to consider getting enhanced life and disability insurance.
-Before you leave home, it’s wise to inform your health care providers, including your children’s pediatrician, of your upcoming absence from Canada to ensure your family will still be registered with them upon your return.
+Before you leave home, it’s wise to inform your health care providers, including your children’s doctor, of your upcoming absence from Canada to ensure your family will still be registered with them upon your return.

 Almost every traveller has experienced jet lag, the physical and psychological symptoms you feel when you travel over multiple time zones.
 Symptoms include fatigue, difficulty sleeping, poor concentration, altered moods and gastrointestinal problems.
 The effects are generally worse for eastward travel and with increasing age.
 It’s best to avoid caffeine, alcohol and heavy meals while you’re in the air.
 If you’re travelling on business, try not to schedule any work until 24 to 48 hours after you arrive.
 If you’re staying at your destination for more than three days, adjust your cycle of sleeping, eating and activity to your new location as soon as you arrive.

 Travel to areas of high altitude poses special risks.
-Oxygen decreases as you climb higher above sea level, and rapid ascents to altitudes greater than 2,500 metres (8,000 feet) can cause altitude sickness, even if you’re in excellent health.
+Oxygen decreases as you climb higher above sea level, and rapid ascents to altitudes greater than 2,500 metres (8,200 feet) can cause altitude sickness, even if you’re in excellent health.
 Symptoms include light-headedness, headache, fatigue, altered perceptions and sleep disorders.
-The safest method for climbing is a graded ascent, taking your time to acclimatize at various altitudes.
-Some drugs can help with altitude sickness, but they aren’t suitable for everyone.
-Moreover, some pre-existing health conditions can make travel to high altitudes (even some popular tourist destinations) more risky.
-If you have heart or lung disease or diabetes, be sure to discuss this subject with your health care provider and your travel health provider.
+The safest method for climbing is a gradual ascent, taking your time to acclimatize at various altitudes.
+If you have to make a quick ascent, some medications may help with altitude sickness, but they aren’t suitable for everyone.
+Moreover, some pre-existing health conditions can make travel to high altitudes more risky.
+If you have heart or lung disease or diabetes, be sure to discuss this subject with a health care provider before departure.

-While some diseases can be prevented by vaccination, others require extra precautions on your part to safeguard your health.
+While some diseases can be prevented through immunization, others require extra precautions on your part to safeguard your health.
 You may need to take preventive medications and adjust your behaviour to reduce your risk.
-It’s wise to follow the precautions below even if you’ve been vaccinated or are taking medications to prevent disease.
+It’s wise to follow the precautions below, even if you’ve been vaccinated or are taking medications to prevent disease.